Skip to content

 Top Programs

 The fields Flint Hills Technical College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in Emporia, Kansas, Flint Hills Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 68%.
+The graduation rate is roughly 68%.

-Ten years out, alumni of Flint Hills Technical College earn a median of $47,007, roughly in line with national averages for graduates.
+Ten years out, alumni of Flint Hills Technical College earn a median of $47,007, roughly in line with the national average for college graduates.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs above average at Flint Hills Technical College, with an economic connectedness score of 1.03 (about 1.0 is the national norm).
-Its friending bias is low (0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs above average at Flint Hills Technical College.
+Its economic connectedness score is 1.03, where about 1.0 is the national norm.
+Its friending bias is low (0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 5% of students take part in civic and volunteering activity.

 Similar Schools